 Two technology companies are working together to make life easier for customers when they are looking to buy a new car from a showroom or forecourt.

-Cranfield-based wireless and software specialist Briteyellow, and global information technology company Geniusin, of Milton Keynes, are collaborating to make the buzz2get mobile phone application, even more powerful.
+Cranfield-based wireless and software specialist Briteyellow, and an information technology company Geniusin, of Milton Keynes, are collaborating to make the Buzz2Get Auto mobile phone application, even more powerful.

 Both companies are run by technology entrepreneurs with Briteyellow’s Fredi Nonyelu creating a powerful Software as a Service platform that powers footfall counting, customer tracking, and navigation.